kiki-lee/skillmap/sparks.md

 * name: Sparks Flying
 * description: Set in prehistoric Israel, this tutorial will help you create a game that challenges you to light a fire to keep yourself warm, but be careful!
 It's not as easy as it sounds!
 Double-click the first level to begin.
 * infoUrl: skillmap/educator-info/spark-map-info
-* bannerUrl: /static/skillmap/sparks/sparks1.gif
+* bannerUrl: /static/skillmap/sparks/campfire.gif
 * backgroundurl: /static/skillmap/backgrounds/sparks-comp.png
-* primarycolor: #ffffff
+* primarycolor: #bebebe
 * secondarycolor: #ffb200
-* tertiarycolor: #93fffb
+* tertiarycolor: #0e1b36
-* completednodecolor: #267a85
+* completednodecolor: #5f282a
 * highlightcolor: #ffff00
 * allowcodecarryover: true
 * tags: prehistoric, educational, clicker